The henna and indigo are separately packed in vacuum sealed plastic bag so that they stay fresh.

-Method 2 (single application): Soak the henna in some acidic liquid such as lemon juice.
-When you are ready to colour your hair mix the indigo with water, then thoroughly mix the henna mixture together with the indigo mixture.
+Method 2 (single application): Soak the henna over night.
+In the morning, mix the indigo with water, then thoroughly mix the henna mixture together with the indigo mixture.
 To get a more reddish-brown shade, use a large percentage of henna.
 To get a darker brown, use a larger proportion of indigo.
 To get a black shade use Method 1.

 Everyone’s hair is different and will take the colour differently, so some trial and error may be necessary to get the desired shade.

 How much henna and indigo do you need

 The amounts given below are for average hair - if you have fine hair you may need less, or if you have thick hair you may need more.
 The amounts given are for the total amount of powder needed for one application.